mikaelvesavuori/figmagic/README.md

 ### Want to add or rethink something in Figmagic?

-You are very welcome to contribute to the project!
-Pull requests welcome, as well as issues or plain messages.
+You are welcome to contribute to the project!
+Pull requests, as well as issues or plain messages, work fine.

+Please read the contribution documentation at `CONTRIBUTION.md` before doing any work though.